 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

-“How can I get my GED?
-It’s too hard.”
+"How can I get my GED certificate?
+It's too hard."

 Is passing the GED test too difficult for adults without a high school diploma?
 The short answer is no. Passing the GED test can actually be easy.
 Part of the problem is knowing what to study.

-The GED test is a series of five tests in reading, writing, math, social studies, and science.
+The GED test is a series of four tests in Reasoning Through Language Arts (RLA), mathematical reasoning, social studies, and science.
 Each test can be taken as many times as needed until you pass.
 By taking time and focusing on one area of study at a time, you can work through each area of the GED test.

 "Studying is boring."

-Online GED classes allow students to study at their own pace, on their own time, and the best online GED programs have entertaining, visual presentations.
+Online GED test classes allow students to study at their own pace, on their own time; the best online GED test programs have entertaining and visual presentations.
 Discriminating adult students focus on what type of learning works best for them to find the right study method.

 "I don't have time to go to classes."